a-ng-d/figmug-ui/docs/theme-generator.md

 Areas for improvement for the theme generator:

-- Support for other source themes besides Sketch
+- Support for other source themes besides Figma
 - More advanced customization options during generation
 - Automatic validation of generated tokens